StephenBergeron/gatling_sync/README.md

 scp $HOME/.ssh/id_rsa.pub ${test_user}@${test_server}:/tmp
 ~~~~

-* Then append the public key to the authorized keys on your remote `test_server`:
+Then append the public key to the authorized keys on your remote `test_server`:
 ```
 ssh -l ${test_user}@${test_server}
 cat id_rsa.pub >> .ssh/authorized_keys
 ```

-The intended workflow is to use your workstation (local machine) for development and debugging purposes.
-Once you are satisfied with your performance simulation, these instructions will get you a copy of Gatling up and running on your `test_server`.
-That allow to isolate the simulation from network noise.

 Again, this is a personal project...